Online Courses and Zoom Classes

 “Mary does not ‘teach’ as such; she introduces a painting (or an artist, or an idea) and then enters a process of mutual discovery as a co-explorer, always stimulating an attitude of ‘gazing’ and encouraging a heart response.
 She fosters the development of individuals having an openness of vision to perceive what is going on in themselves as well as what the basic intention of the artist might be.
 Mary’s classes are inspirational.
 They have a spiritual dimension in the broadest sense, and encourage the participator to find their ‘inner eye’ to perceive not so much facts and figures about artists and art history, but how art can change us.
 At the same time, Mary is very kind and attentive to all her students, and respects everyone’s contribution.
 Her classes are wholly accessible both to folk who have in-depth experience of ‘art appreciation’ and those who have little.”

 The Art of Seeing – £10 per household

 Once a month, next session Thursday 5th August 2021, 7-8pm by Zoom

 everything would appear to man as it is,

-This session will look at the Romantic artists that arose from the world of the Enlightenment and subsequent industrialisation.
+This session will look at the Romantic artists who arose from the world of the Enlightenment and subsequent industrialisation.
 In a world changing faster than they could keep up with, where the machine and industrialisation was reducing the living world to something dead and inanimate, these artists sought to address the growing imbalance they could see in the world by painting both its harsh realities as well as the inner and outer reaches of the mind and imagination.
-We will look at works by Theodore Gericault, William Blake, Casper David Friedrich and more. £40.
+We will look at works by Theodore Gericault, William Blake, Casper David Friedrich and more.

 Two week course via Surrey Adult Learning, Wednesday 4th November and Wednesday 11th November 2020, 7- 9pm – ZOOM classes